kinshuk4/daily-coding-problem-solutions/prob401_450/README.md

 Given an array of a million integers between zero and a billion, out of order, how can you efficiently sort it?
 Assume that you cannot store an array of a billion elements in memory.

+422 (Easy)

+This problem was asked by Salesforce.

+Write a program to merge two binary trees.
+Each node in the new tree should hold a value equal to the sum of the values of the corresponding nodes of the input trees.

+If only one input tree has a node in a given position, the corresponding node in the new tree should match that input node.